 Citi Simplicity vs. Citi Diamond Preferred highlights

-Welcome bonus winner: Tied
+Welcome bonus and rewards rate winner: Tie

-Annual fee winner: Tied
+Annual fee winner: Tie

-Foreign transaction fee winner: Tied
+Foreign transaction fee winner: Tie

 Which card is best for balance transfers?

 Citi Simplicity vs. Citi Diamond Preferred balance transfer example